HIV viral load testing

 What does a consistent rise in viral load mean for my treatment plan?

-A consistent rise in viral load may be a sign that your anti-HIV drug combination is failing.
+A consistent rise in viral load when you are on treatment may be a sign that your anti-HIV drug combination is failing.
 Together, you and your doctor will discuss the possible reasons for this and what to do next.

-Your viral load may rise if you are not taking all doses of your medication as prescribed.
+Your viral load may rise if you are not taking all doses of your medication every day as prescribed.
 Most people on treatment take pills only once or twice a day and find they can fit taking anti-HIV drugs into their lives.
-However, missing doses can still happen, especially if you are depressed, anxious, frustrated or using alcohol or drugs.
+However, missing doses can still happen, especially if you are depressed, anxious, frustrated or using alcohol or street drugs.
 If you are having difficulties taking your medications as prescribed and directed, you might want to think about getting help because sticking to your pill schedule (or “adhering” to it) is one of the most important aspects of your treatment.
-Missing even one dose can let drug levels in your blood drop so low that the virus can become active.
+Missing even one dose can let drug levels in your blood drop so low that the virus can start to replicate again.

-Finally, a significant rise in viral load may be a sign that the virus is replicating even in the presence of HIV treatment.
-This means the HIV has become resistant to at least one drug in your combination.
+Finally, a significant rise in viral load may be a sign that the virus is replicating even in the presence of HIV drugs.
+This means you have become resistant to at least one drug in your combination.
 Resistance to an anti-HIV drug is a problem because it means that you can no longer use that drug to keep your viral load low.
 Poor adherence can lead to drug resistance.
-If your virus does become resistant, you and your doctor will likely discuss changing the combination of drugs in your treatment.
+If your virus does become resistant, you and your doctor will likely discuss changing the combination of drugs you are on.

 Where can I get more information?